 To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Benefits of Certified HVAC Technicians
+Why You Want Certified HVAC Technicians

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
 Benefits of choosing certified HVAC technicians include: